 Types of Bridges Based on Operation:

 When such a structure carries road and railway traffic or a pipeline over the river, channel, valley etc. known as River Bridge.
-Generally, this types of river bridges consists of long span PSC girder to miniseries the Bridge construction cost and time.
+Generally, these types of river bridges consist of long-span PSC girders to miniseries the Bridge construction cost and time.

 ROB / RUB Types Bridges: